 ISO 9185: Fabric resistance against splashes of melted metal

-There results are determined after a visual test that will have 4 aspect into account: carbonization, shrinkage, metal attachment and perforation, giving a value from 1 to 5 in each category and, at last, collect data of the calorimeter during 45 seconds, where the necessary time to reach the maximum temperature transferrend through the fabric will be also calculated.
+Giving a value from 1 to 5 in each category and, at last, collect data of the calorimeter during 45 seconds, where the necessary time to reach the maximum temperature transferred through the fabric will be also calculated.
 Hereunder, the different test conditions for each kind of metal are exposed:

 |Metal fusion temperature||1400ºF (760ºC)||2100ºF (1149ºC)||2800ºF (1538ºC)|